djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/README.md

 # Azure IoT Hub Arduino Raspberry Pi Pico with Telemetry

-# Azure_IoT_Hub_RPI_Pico_LightSensor_WithCDM SKETCH is now largely complete,
+# Azure_IoT_Hub_RPI_Pico_LightSensor_WithCDM SKETCH is now largely complete.
-Have Direct Methods, CD Messages, Patches, Twins and Desired/Reported Properties.
+Has Direct Methods, CD Messages, Patches, Twins and Desired/Reported Properties.
 Refactoring all bar Messages into separate source files.
 Has been separated into a source library that could be added to another Sketch